johnnolan/johnnolan.dev/src/random/articles/react-callbacks-refs.md

 imageheight: "250"
 ---

-## A noobies common questions to React and Redux series

-One issue I had, was getting to a DOM element in my JSX.
+## How to get to a DOM element in JSX

 The following could probably be done with setting state and setting the disabled attribute based on this, but mine was a bit more complex and I found this snippet that allowed you to access the Element.